pyOpenSci/python-package-guide/tutorials/intro.md

 - **Code:** Functions and classes that provide functionality for a user of your package
 - **Documentation:** Installation instructions, tutorials, and examples that both help users get started using your package and contributors and maintainers fix bugs and maintain the package.
   - Contributor Documentation in the form of a **CONTRIBUTING.md** file is useful to help people to contribute to your package.
-  - Development documentation helps both maintainers and contributors understand how to maintain a package's infrastructure.
+  - Development Documentation helps both maintainers and contributors understand how to maintain a package's infrastructure.
-- **Tests:** that makes sure your code works as it should and makes it easier for you and others to contribute to, modify and update the code in the future
+- **Tests:** that make sure your code works as it should and makes it easier for you and others to contribute to, modify and update the code in the future
-- **License:** An open source license, or license that is [OSI approved](https://opensource.org/licenses/) refers to an license that allows others to both use your package.
+- **License:** An open source license, or license that is [OSI approved](https://opensource.org/licenses/) refers to an license that allows others to use your package.
 It also provides legal direction regarding how elements of the package can and can't be reused.
 - **Infrastructure** that automates updates, publication workflows and runs test suites.
 Infrastructure includes a suite of things such as platforms like GitHub and GitLab, tools to run tests and tools locally such as nox and tox and continuous integration that automates package maintenance steps.

 :::{admonition} What pyOpenSci looks for in a package